perfectlyproject/perfectwp-wc-omnibus/readme.txt

 == Description ==

+Compatibility with EU Omnibus Directive

 - Showing the lowest price in the last 30 days when product is on sale,
-- Tracking all price changes
+- Tracking all price changes,
+- Works correctly with taxable products

+Shortcode:
+- For developers who need to display information on custom place use ``[pwp_wco_omnibus_information]`` shortcode.

 Works correctly with common product types:
 - Simple products